- Michigan’s citizens experience numerous health disparities based on factors like race and social class.

 Maternal deaths have been increasing in the U.S. for decades, and the rate of death due to complications from pregnancy and/or childbirth are magnitudes higher in the U.S. than in other wealthy countries.
 Even though most pregnancy-related deaths are preventable, racial and ethnic disparities in pregnancy-related deaths have also persisted over time.

 Nationally, Black women, as well as American Indian/Alaskan Native women, are two to three times more likely to die from a pregnancy-related cause than white women.
-In Michigan, pregnancy-related mortality is 2.4 times higher among Black women compared to white women (Figure 1).
+In Michigan, pregnancy-related mortality is 2.4 times higher among Black women compared to white women.

 Health disparities experienced by Black women also affect birth outcomes.
-In Michigan, the infant mortality rate is nearly three times as high for Black mothers as for white mothers (Figure 2).
+In Michigan, the infant mortality rate is nearly three times as high for Black mothers as for white mothers.

 While differences in socioeconomic status contribute to this massive disparity, poor birth outcomes among Black mothers cannot be explained solely by factors of socioeconomic position nor by behavioral factors.
-The direct experience of disadvantage and discrimination are also important to consider.
+Indeed, immense disparities in maternal health persist even among Black women with a college degree and/or higher income levels.
+For this reason, the ways heath may be affected by the direct experience of discrimination and racism are also important to consider.